Rest in Peace

 Do you see how ridiculous it is?
 How they turn the Sabbath on its head?!
 What God intended to be a day for his people to rest from their work to focus on the Word, they turned into a day of rules to be kept to work your way into heaven by earning God's favor.

 So while God commanded his people not to harvest on the Sabbath, but to take a day off to focus on his grace, the Pharisees turned it into a command not to pick a snack while you walked along the road.
 When they saw Jesus' disciples picking some heads of grain, they challenged Jesus: "Look, why are they doing what is unlawful on the Sabbath?"

 But Jesus set them straight.
 "Have you never read what David did… when he and his companions were hungry and in need… he entered the house of God and ate the consecrated bread, which is lawful only for priests to eat.
 And he also gave some to his companions."

 Now I know it's easy to look down on those shameful Pharisees, but before we do, consider this: Don't we sometimes do the exact same thing?
-Don't we sometimes think that we earn God's favor by towing the line, by following the rules, by keeping God's commands, even by being in church?
+Don't we sometimes think that we earn God's favor by toeing the line, by following the rules, by keeping God's commands, even by being here in church?
 What makes you a good Christian?
-If you've ever answered, "Because I go to church every week," or "Because I am an active member," well, you've just done the same thing the Pharisees did.
+If you've ever answered, "Because I go to church every week," or "Because I am an active member," well, you've just done the same thing that the Pharisees did!

 It's easy to make up rules about elevators and steps walked.
 But it's not easy to keep our hearts free from arrogance and pride, from lust and greed, from sinful thoughts that look down on others who aren't "as good" as us.
 And each one of these thoughts reveals the Pharisee in each of us and earns us God's condemnation.
 We deserve to rest in pieces, obliterated by God's wrath.
 We deserve damnation in hell.